Battle of Sculeni: Battle

 The Ottomans possessed a military that outnumbered the Greeks at approximately ten to one.
 Catacouzenos imitated the retreat of Ypsilantis to the Austrian Empire after Drăgășani, by fleeing to Russia.
 However, his forces, made up of around 500 young Greek soldiers (Edwin Emerson places the number at 400 soldiers), wanted to stay and fight against the Ottoman Empire.
 During the battle, approximately one-fourth of the Greek army fled by swimming across the Prut.
 The remaining soldiers continued to fight until they were either killed by the Ottomans or drowned in the river.
-The Russians, positioned on the opposite bank of the river, applauded the bravery of the Greeks.
 Giorgakis Olympios, a military leader who commanded an army in Wallachia, was garrisoned in the Moldavian Secu Monastery; Giorgakis fought until the Ottomans stormed the monastery and forced him to light powder kegs from which he perished in the explosion.
 However, Giorgakis had a Macedonian comrade by the name of Yiannis Pharmakis, who continued the fight for a fortnight longer.
 In the end, on 4 October 1821, Pharmakis surrendered on the promise that his life would be spared.
 The promise was not kept by the Ottomans, and Pharmakis was ultimately decapitated in Constantinople.